Frimpomaas/alx-low_level_programming/0x0C-more_malloc_free/README.md

-0x0C-more_malloc_free is a readme file
+0x0C-more_malloc_free is a Readme file